EliasTa2610/Polynomial-Factorization/README.md

 # Introduction

-This is an experiment where I tried to see how well could a transformer model learn to decompose polynomials with integer coefficients into their irreducible factors.
+This is an experiment where I tried to see how well could a transformer model neural network learn to decompose polynomials with integer coefficients into their irreducible factors.

 # Technical
 * Written for Python 3